Sberbank: Management

-The president and chief executive officer is Herman Gref, confirmed by the board of directors on 16 October 2007.
+As of 2007, the president and chief executive officer was Herman Gref, confirmed by the board of directors on 16 October 2007.

 Sergei Gorkov joined Sberbank in November 2008 eventually becoming the head of the international operations and the senior vice chairman of the board from 10 October 2010, until 26 February 2016, when he left Sberbank to become the Chairman of Vnesheconombank.
 He greatly expanded Sberbank from operations in only two foreign countries, Kazakhstan (2006) and Ukraine (December 2007), to over twenty countries including Belarus (2009), Germany (2009), China (2010), India (September 2010), Switzerland (31 December 2011), Austria (acquisition of Volksbank International AG on 15 February 2012; changed name to Sberbank Europe AG on 1 November 2012, with locations in Austria, Bosnia and Herzegovina, Croatia, Czech Republic, Hungary, Slovakia, Slovenia, Serbia, Ukraine, and Germany), Bosnia-Herzegovina (20 February 2013), Hungary (31 December 2011; 1 November 2013, as Sberbank Hungary Ltd), Croatia (February 2012), Czech Republic (20 February 2013), Slovenia (28 January 2013), Serbia (24 December 2012), Slovakia (15 February 2013), and Turkey (acquisition of DenizBank in September 2012).
 Following Gorkov's departure, Svetlana Alekseyevna Sagaydak (Светлана Алексеевна Cагайдак) became the new Senior Vice Chairman of the Board.

-The chairman of the supervisory board of Sberbank (since April 2021) is Anton Siluanov, Minister of Finance of Russia.

-Formerly from 2003 to 2013 the head of RIA Novosti and from 2006 to 2016 its editor in chief, Svetlana Mironyuk is a vice-president and the head of marketing and communications since 1 February 2016.
+As of 2021, the chairman of the supervisory board of Sberbank was Anton Siluanov, Minister of Finance of Russia. and Svetlana Mironyuk (formerly from 2003 to 2013 the head of RIA Novosti, and from 2006 to 2016 its editor in chief) became a vice-president and the head of marketing and communications in February 2016.

 In February 2022, Sverbank announced the foundation of its own e-commerce holding, headed by its former top manager Lev Khasis, but in a week on 22 February 2022, he left Sberbank.